 Virtual network: You can have virtual networks associated with your Azure subscription.

 Subnet: A virtual network contains subnets.
-Any Azure virtual machines (VMs) that you have are assigned to subnets.
-One subnet can contain multiple VMs or other compute nodes.
+Any Azure virtual machines (VMs) within the VNet is assigned to a subnet.
+A subnet can contain multiple VMs and/or other compute nodes.
 Compute nodes that are outside of your virtual network cannot access your virtual network unless you configure your security to allow access.

 Virtual network rule: A virtual network rule for your Azure Database for PostgreSQL server is a subnet that is listed in the access control list (ACL) of your Azure Database for PostgreSQL server.
 To be in the ACL for your Azure Database for PostgreSQL server, the subnet must contain the Microsoft.Sql type name.

 A virtual network rule tells your Azure Database for PostgreSQL server to accept communications from every node that is on the subnet.

 Until you take action, the VMs in your subnet(s) cannot communicate with your Azure Database for PostgreSQL server.
 One action that establishes the communication is the creation of a virtual network rule.
 The rationale for choosing the VNet rule approach requires a compare-and-contrast discussion involving the competing security options offered by the firewall.